security-assignments/beta/_activities/activity_sqli.md

 {% include lab_question.html question='What kind of variable is `@@hostname`?' %}

-{% include lab_question.html question='What's the full path to the SQL server's SSL key?' %}
+{% include lab_question.html question='What is the full path to the SSL key for the SQL server?' %}

 ### Show port